alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2023/2023-07-12-ruling-on-reciting-alfatihah-for-deceased.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on reciting Al-Fatihah for the deceased when visiting his grave"
+title: Ruling on reciting Al-Fatihah for the deceased when visiting his grave
-hijri: "Dhul-Hijjah 24, 1444 AH"
+hijri: '1444-12-24'
-source: "Majmu' 13/340-341"
+source: Majmu' 13/340-341
-category: [bidah, funerals]
+category:
+- bidah
+- funerals
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
 note: false
-summary: "There is no report that the Prophet ﷺ recited a surah of the Qur’an or any verses thereof for the dead, even though he visited them often."
+summary: There is no report that the Prophet ﷺ recited a surah of the Qur’an or any verses thereof for the dead, even though he visited them often.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: